penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/press-permit-core/readme.txt

 = What about Role Scoper? =

-Moving forward, I do not plan any major development of the Role Scoper code base.
-That plugin's compatibility with WordPress versions 3.7 and beyond will depend on the extent of changes related WordPress code.
-I will consider consulting requests but will encourage migration to Press Permit - a superior platform with a sustainable funding model.

-If you encounter issues with Role Scoper and need to migrate to a different solution, [Press Permit Pro](https://presspermit.com) provides access to an import script which can (for most installations) automate the majority of your RS migration.
+Moving forward, we do not plan any major development of the Role Scoper code base.
+If you encounter issues with Role Scoper and need to migrate to a different solution, [Press Permit Pro](https://presspermit.com) provides access to an import script which can (for most installations) automate the majority of your Role Scoper migration.

 For a detailed feature comparison, see the [RS/PP Feature Grid](https://presspermit.com/pp-rs-feature-grid).